autoppia/autoppia_web_agents_subnet/docs/validator.md

 chmod +x autoppia_iwa/modules/llm_local/setup.sh
 ./autoppia_iwa/modules/llm_local/setup.sh

+source llm_env/bin/activate
-pm2 start run_local_llm.py --name llm_local --interpreter python3.10 -- --port $PORT
+pm2 start autoppia_iwa/modules/llm_local/run_local_llm.py --name llm_local --interpreter python3.10 -- --port 6000
 ```
 This script will launch a PM2 process that provides an API endpoint for LLM model interactions.
+Currently, we are using the qwen2.5-coder-14b-instruct-q4_k_m model, but we will be updating to better performing models in the near future.

 **Note:** This requires CUDA 12.1.1.
 For detailed configuration options and requirements, please check `autoppia_iwa/modules/llm_local/setup.md`.